-Over half of all college students attend schools less than 100 miles from home.
-Seventy-five percent are within 233 miles of home.
+Half of all college students attend schools less than 100 miles from home.
+Only 20% of students travel 500 or more miles from home.
 This pretty matches the preferences expressed by far too many parents and students of wanting to be close enough for them to come home on the weekends if they want to or in case of emergencies.
 Yeah, I have a problem with that.

 First, let’s get some exceptions out-of-the-way.
 For families with a tight budget, travel costs are a real issue in deciding whether or not to attend a college far from home, especially if it involves airfare.

 Some students can only afford to attend college if they live at home.
 However, I suspect that a large portion of this group is made up of students who don’t really understand the possibilities of financial aid.

 First generation college students, particularly Hispanics, do much better if they are closer to family support groups.
 Students with health issues or learning disabilities might also do better with resources they are familiar with.

 Then, of course, there are the situations where the perfect fit, the ideal school for you with the best financial aid, just happens to be in your back yard.

 Now to my problem, especially with the parents.
 The final, last best excuse they have for not encouraging their kids to look at more distance schools is “in case something happens.”